Chiral interactions, chiral states and "chiral neutrino oscillations": Introduction

 The produced state is shown do not develop phase difference which changes during propagation.
 The state produced in the chiral interactions can oscillate in matter or in the magnetic fields.
 However, properties of these oscillations differ from those described in \cite{Li:2023iys}.
 We explore various aspects of propagation of neutrino states produced in the chiral interactions.
 A formalism of oscillations (of any type) is elaborated in terms of the amplitudes of production and detection of neutrinos.

 The paper is organized as follows.
 In sect.
 2 we show that the ``chiral oscillations'' imply the presence of the negative energy component in propagating neutrino and argue against this presence.
 In sect.
 3 we consider neutrino states produced in the chiral interactions and their evolution.
 The chiral states (\ref{eq:chir}), (\ref{eq:chirr}) \cite{Nishi:2005dc} - \cite{Morozumi:2025gmw} are not produced in chiral interactions (sect.
 4).
-Determination of the produced neutrino requires identification of eigenstates of propagation $\nu_i$ and computation of the amplitudes of their production and detection, $A_i$.
+Determination of the produced neutrino requires identification of eigenstates of propagation $\nu_{Hi}$ and computation of the amplitudes of their production and detection, $A_i$.
 A general formalism of oscillations in terms of these amplitudes is presented.
 In sect.
 5 the amplitudes $A_i$ are computed explicitly and their properties studied.
 In sect.
 6 we present the QFT consideration which uses the neutrino propagators showing that it leads to the same result as in sect.
-5. Sect.
-7 is devoted to the Majorana neutrinos.
-Effect of the flavor mixing is considered in sect.
-8. In sect.
-9 we show that oscillations of single mass state produced in the chiral interactions are possible in matter.
+5. Effect of the flavor mixing is considered in sect.
+7. In sect.
+8 we show that oscillations of single mass state produced in the chiral interactions are possible in matter.
 Sect.
+9 is devoted to the Majorana neutrinos.
+Sect.
 10 describes evolution of the relic neutrinos.
 The summary is presented in sect.
 11. In the Appendix A we provide details of derivation of the ``chiral oscillations''.
-Connection of the ``chiral oscillations'' and Zittenbevegung effect is discussed in the Appendix B.
+Connection of the ``chiral oscillations'' and Zitterbewegung effect is discussed in the Appendix B.